echoma/zkui/README.md

 # zkui
-zkui is a GUI client of [Apache ZooKeeper](http://zookeeper.apache.org/) implemented with Python3 + Qt5 + HTML5.
+zkui is a GUI frontend of [Apache ZooKeeper](http://zookeeper.apache.org/) implemented with Python3 + Qt5 + HTML5.

 Here are some [screenshots](https://github.com/echoma/zkui/wiki/Snapshots)